dribnet/mnist_clock/README.md

 ## PS1 MDDN 242 2017

-### Clock without interpolation
+### Clock with interpolation

-Functioning clock, but with no interpolation.
+Clock is interpolating seconds and minutes.
+Hours to come.